 An Amazon marketing strategy is key for any brand selling a product at this point.
-The company is the tip of the spear for the rapidly evolving retail landscape and getting great at Amazon is going to help retailers to sharpen their ecommerce practice for the next era of online shopping.
+The company is the tip of the spear for the rapidly evolving retail landscape and perfecting their Amazon promotion strategy is going to help retailers to sharpen their ecommerce practice for the next era of online shopping.
 In this post, learn some of the most important things to consider when selling on Amazon.

 Back in the early days of online shopping, Amazon was a simple website where bookworms could go to order a few used hardcovers at a discount.
 These days, it’s a global behemoth, selling over 12 million products, not even counting books and wine, with 300 million+ active customer accounts.